buraglio/forwardingplane.net/content/post/2011-04-12-juniper-interface-type-naming-convention.md

 ****vt: Virtual loopback tunnel On routing platforms equipped with a Tunnel PIC, enables egress filtering.
 ****Other interesting terminology regarding the juniper architecture is the module layout:

+*

-<b>RE: Routing Engine, Like a cisco supervisor module.
+*RE: Routing Engine, Like a cisco supervisor module.
 Central brains of the system

+**
-****PFE: Packet forwarding Engine.
+**PFE: Packet forwarding Engine.
 Controls the data packet forwarding of the system.

 ****SCB: Switch control board.
 Contains ASICs that handle route lookups and memory management.